Adaobi-Chuks/hotel-api-V2/README.md

 # HOTEL API

 # Overview
 A simple API for managing hotel operations.
-It provides services for managing rooms and room types.
-The API has two main components: Room and Room Type.
+It provides services for managing users, rooms and room types.
+The API has three main components: Users, Room and Room Type.

+## User
+The User component represents a type of user available in a hotel.
+A User has the following properties:

+- fullName: The fullname of the user
+- email: A unique email
+- password: String of 8 minimun character
+- age
+- nationality
+- role: Represents either an admin or a guest

 ## Room Type
 The Room Type component represents a type of room available in a hotel.
 A Room Type has the following properties: